NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

 ### 3, What is a Process?

-Each application in user space is a process and have a unique process identifier(PID)
+Each application in user space is a process and have a unique process identifier(PID).
+A process is prepared for running a programme.

+The kernel of an OS manages processes.

 ### 4, What are file descriptors?